 Currently accepting research student applications : Yes

 Robert Mason, The Republican Party and American Politics from Hoover to Reagan (New York: Cambridge University Press, 2012)

 Robert Mason, Richard Nixon and the Quest for a New Majority (Chapel Hill: University of North Carolina Press, 2004)

-Patrick Andelic, Mark McLay, and Robert Mason, eds., Midterms and Mandates: Electoral Reassessments of Presidents and Parties (Edinburgh: Edinburgh University Press, forthcoming in 2022)
+Patrick Andelic, Mark McLay, and Robert Mason, eds., Midterms and Mandates: Electoral Reassessments of Presidents and Parties (Edinburgh: Edinburgh University Press, 2022)